Spencer Pratt Calls Out "Creepy" The Hills Producer Over Heidi Montag's Fake Pregnancy Plot - E! Online

 Heidi, who married Spencer in 2008, also jumped into his TikTok video to give her side of the story.

 E!
 News has reached out to MTV and Adam DiVello's rep for comment on the allegation.
-He does not appear to have addressed the allegations on his Instagram or Twitter.
+He does not appear to have addressed them on his Instagram or Twitter accounts.
 Now an executive producer of Selling Sunset and Selling Tampa, Adam was credited as an executive producer of The Hills from 2006 to 2008.

 This isn't the first time Spencer has spoken up about how the producer of The Hills orchestrated the pregnancy plot.